How to Lose Weight (to keep it off)

 3 ~ Eat Fewer Calories than You burn

 You’ll need to juggle the number of calories you eat and drink to fit how many you need to reach your weight loss goal.

-Keep it real when you’re planning your diet - cutting out all the foods, or drinks, you really enjoy will just make you feel deprived and resentful.
+Keep it real when you’re making plans - cutting out all the foods, or drinks, you really enjoy will just make you feel deprived and resentful.

 Make room for favourites, just have them in smaller portions, or less often, if they are high in calories.
 Here’s some ideas:

 - Drink a low calorie soft drink, or water, between alcoholic drinks on a night out

 - Have a Happy Meal rather than a regular Meal Deal